MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-configure.md

 + [Azure SDK for Java (11.6) change log](https://github.com/Azure/azure-sdk-for-java/blob/azure-search-documents_11.6.1/sdk/search/azure-search-documents/CHANGELOG.md#1160-2023-11-13)
 + [Azure SDK for JavaScript (12.0) change log](https://github.com/Azure/azure-sdk-for-js/blob/%40azure/search-documents_12.0.0/sdk/search/search-documents/CHANGELOG.md#1200-2023-11-13)

-**Behavior changes:**
+### queryLanguage for semantic ranker

-+ As of July 14, 2023, semantic ranker is language agnostic.
+As of July 14, 2023, semantic ranker is language agnostic.
 It can rerank results composed of multilingual content, with no bias towards a specific language.
 In preview versions, semantic ranking would deprioritize results differing from the language specified by the field analyzer.

-+ In 2021-04-30-Preview and all later versions, for the REST API and all SDK packages targeting the same version: `semanticConfiguration` (in an index definition) defines which search fields are used in semantic ranking.
-Previously in the 2020-06-30-Preview REST API, `searchFields` (in a query request) was used for field specification and prioritization.
-This approach only worked in 2020-06-30-Preview and is obsolete in all other versions.

-### Step 1: Remove queryLanguage

-The semantic ranking engine is now language agnostic.
-If `queryLanguage` is specified in your query logic, it's no longer used for semantic ranking, but still applies to [spell correction](speller-how-to-add.md).

-Keep `queryLanguage` if you're using speller, and if the language value is [supported by speller](speller-how-to-add.md#supported-languages).
-Spell check has limited availability across languages.

-Otherwise, delete `queryLanguage`.

-### Step 2: Replace `searchFields` with `semanticConfiguration`
+Stop using `queryLanguage` in your code if you were using it for semantic ranking.
+The `queryLanguage` property is still applicable to features such as [spell correction](speller-how-to-add.md), but not to semantic ranking.

+### searchFields for semantic ranker

-If your code calls the 2020-06-30-Preview REST API or beta SDK packages targeting that REST API version, you might be using `searchFields` in a query request to specify semantic fields and priorities.
-In initial beta versions, `searchFields` had a dual purpose, constraining the initial query to the fields listed in `searchFields`, and also setting field priority if semantic ranking was used.
-In later versions, `searchFields` retains its original purpose, but is no longer used for semantic ranking.
+For the REST API and all SDK packages targeting version `2021-04-30-Preview` and later, the `searchFields` property is no longer used for semantic ranking.

+Instead, use the `semanticConfiguration` property (in a search index) to determine which search fields are used in semantic ranking.
+To specify field prioritization, add a `semanticConfiguration` to in an index schema following the [instructions in this article](#add-a-semantic-configuration).

-Keep `searchFields` in query requests if you're using it to limit full text search to the list of named fields.
+You can keep `searchFields` in query requests if you're using it to limit full text search to the list of named fields.

-Add a `semanticConfiguration` to an index schema to specify field prioritization, following the [instructions in this article](#add-a-semantic-configuration).

 ## Next steps